Different spectra of cosmic ray H, He and heavier nuclei escaping compact star clusters: Conclusions

-We stress once more that these conclusions are rather sensitive to the level of clumping of the cold gas that acts as target for spallation reactions: it might well be that in some regions of the wind severe spallation occurs and nuclei are unable to escape the star cluster, while in other regions of the cluster the transport is less affected by losses.
-Observationally, the best clue we may get to the clump properties may come from high resolution observations of the gamma ray emission.
+We stress once more that these conclusions are sensitive to some extent to the level of clumping of the cold gas that acts as target for spallation reactions: for the typical values of parameters adopted above, all particles, at all energies, suffer the effects of spallation.
+On the other hand, if the density in the clumps happened to be much larger, $\gtrsim 10^4~\rm cm^{-3}$, then the number of clumps would be considerably smaller than inferred above, and the probability of encountering a clump would be, at energies $\lesssim 50$ GeV, less than unity.
+This would imply that some low energy nuclei might encounter a clump and suffer spallation before escaping the bubble, while others might escape unaffected by spallation.

+Observationally, the best clue we may get to the clump properties may come from a combined study of HI and CO lines together with high resolution observations of the gamma ray emission.
 The presence of clumps should reflect in a clumpy morphology of the gamma ray emission, though averaged over the lines of sight.
-This may be a goal to be achieved with the upcoming generation of Cherenkov telescopes, such as CTA and Astri Mini-Array \citep{ASTRI:2022}.
+This may be a goal to be achieved with the upcoming generation of Cherenkov telescopes, such as CTA and ASTRI-Mini Array \citep{ASTRI:2022}.

 Finally, we want to point out that the effects discussed above would equally apply to nuclei that get accelerated at the forward shock of a SNR that happens to be located inside the star cluster, when the cluster becomes old enough to experience SN explosions.
-While in an isolated SNR the typical grammage traversed in the downstream region is too small to have relevant effects in terms of spallation of nuclei, this is not the case if the SNR occurs in a star cluster, where the escape of nuclei requires crossing the bubble previously excavated by the star cluster wind.
+The role of these SNRs for the origin of CR protons was recently investigated by \cite{Vieu-Reville:2023}, where the authors infer that the maximum energy of protons in one such sources could reach PeV.
+While in an isolated SNR the typical grammage traversed in the downstream region is too small to have relevant effects in terms of spallation of nuclei, this is not the case if the SNR occurs in a star cluster, where the escape of nuclei would require crossing the bubble previously excavated by the star cluster wind.
 Such considerations suggest that the role of both young clusters and SNRs inside clusters should be evaluated carefully and requires a dedicated effort.

+We emphasize that a proper quantitative comparison of the predictions of these models with data requires at least two steps that at present it is premature to make: one is the inclusion of SCs of different luminosities and properties, and the other consists in accounting for SN explosions in star clusters of different ages, to the effect that these situations may lead to different spectra of escaping nuclei.
+We plan to develop these parts of the model in the forthcoming future.